MusicalBoard — Singers’ Tools: Pitch, Scales, Metronome, Piano & Recording

 Can I export my vocal recordings?

-On the Vocal Recorder page, after you capture audio you can download in common formats such as WebM, MP3, WAV, OGG, M4A, depending on what your browser offers in the export menu.
+On the singing recorder page, after you capture audio you can download in common formats such as WebM, MP3, WAV, OGG, M4A, depending on what your browser offers in the export menu.
+You can also upload an existing file for local analysis (up to 10 minutes / 50MB) and play it back with synchronized history views.
 Files stay on your device unless you upload them elsewhere yourself.

 Is this a replacement for a vocal coach or hearing care?